purescript/purescript-ordered-collections/README.md

 Purely-functional map and set data structures.

-_If you are looking to work with "StrMap"/JavaScript Objects, see [`purescript-foreign-object`](https://github.com/purescript/purescript-foreign-object)._
+_If you are looking to work with JavaScript Objects, see [`purescript-foreign-object`](https://github.com/purescript/purescript-foreign-object)._

 ## Installation